department-of-veterans-affairs/vets-website/content/pages/life-insurance/options-and-eligibility/fsgli.md

 ### Can I get FSGLI?

-You may be able to get FSGLI if you’re the spouse or dependent child **who is either**:
+You may be able to get FSGLI if you’re the spouse or dependent child of a Servicemember who fits one of the descriptions below.

+**One of these must be true of the Servicemember:**

 - An active-duty Servicemember covered by full-time SGLI, **or**
 - A member of the National Guard or Ready Reserve covered by full-time SGLI